How many refugee families have arrived and how many are still to come?

 |District||Number of families|

-It is expected that a further 39 families will arrive in West Sussex by December 2019 equally distributed across the district and boroughs.
-By the end of the scheme (May 2020) each district will have accommodated ten families, binging the total to 60 families (240 people).
+It is expected that a further 6 families will arrive in West Sussex by April 2020 equally distributed across the district and boroughs.
+By the end of the scheme (May 2020) 55 families will be resettled across the county.

 Each district and borough council area will house families as and when appropriate housing becomes available.
 We will also ensure that services including schools and GPs are not inundated with new pupils or patients as a result of these people coming to the county.